The Essential Role of SOC Analysts in Modern Cybersecurity

 Mean Time to Conclusion (MTTC): The Critical SOC Metric

-A crucial measure of SOC effectiveness is Mean Time to Conclusion (MTTC), which captures the entire alert triage process from detection to final disposition.
+A crucial security operations effectiveness measure is Mean Time to Conclusion (MTTC), which captures the entire alert triage process from detection to final disposition.
 MTTC encompasses several component metrics:

 - Mean Time to Detect (MTTD): Time from threat occurrence to discovery